-The launch of the British Rowing Challenge Hub has been brought forward to provide British Rowing members with competitive challenges throughout the year that can be completed on any stretch of water.
-New challenges will be added over the coming weeks and months as the platform is further developed.
-The Challenge Hub can be used during any phases when on-water rowing is possible.
+The British Rowing Challenge Hub provides members with competitive challenges throughout the year that can be completed on any stretch of water.
+New challenges will be added over the coming months as the platform is further developed.
+The Challenge Hub can be used during any time when on-water rowing is permitted.